-As in there are no longer holes in the floor, there’s working AC, and the bathroom has a toilet that flushes (and there’s no longer a sink in the tub – stand by for that shot in the video).
+As in there are no longer holes in the floor, there’s working AC, and the bathroom has a toilet that flushes (and there’s no longer a sink in the tub).
 Have I told you guys how long this house sat on the market in a super charming neighborhood and wonderful location just a few blocks from the beach?
 OVER EIGHT AND A HALF MONTHS!
-It definitely was scaring people off just due to the issues it had going on, but we are SO EXCITED that it waited for us.
+It was definitely scaring people off just due to the issues it had going on, but we are SO EXCITED that it waited for us.
 We love her so much!
 Oh my gosh, the outdoor spaces, the gorgeous old trees!
 There is a whole lot to love.

 Do we wish we were there in person overseeing all of this reno?
 HECK YEAH.
 But we can live with a few more weeks of renovating from afar, because by the end of the first week of May, our house should be livable enough for us to move in and take over!
 Which is right when the packed Pod that we shipped from Richmond should arrive.
 Which means we’re finally going to realize a huge goal that we’ve been working towards for months and months: just owning one smaller house – and getting to live in it!
 CUE THE EXCITED DOLPHIN SOUND EFFECT ONE MORE TIME FOR EMPHASIS.